forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Hamilton for Eurasia Program
-*Coal Mines, Land Mines and Nuclear Bombs: The Environmental Cost of the War in Eastern Ukraine*, <https://www.fpri.org/article/2019/09/coal-mines-land-mines-and-nuclear-bombs-the-environmental-cost-of-the-war-in-eastern-ukraine/>
+R. E. Hamilton, 26.9.2019, Hamilton, Ph.D., is an Associate Professor of Eurasian Studies at the U.S. Army War College, *Coal Mines, Land Mines and Nuclear Bombs: The Environmental Cost of the War in Eastern Ukraine*, <https://www.fpri.org/article/2019/09/coal-mines-land-mines-and-nuclear-bombs-the-environmental-cost-of-the-war-in-eastern-ukraine/>